-[Health Care Professional's Printed Name]
+[Health Care Professional's Signature] [Health Care Professional's Printed Name]

 Surgery is not required to issue or update gender markers on immigration documents, and USCIS should not request any records relating to surgery.

 Unfortunately, USCIS is not currently issuing documents with nonbinary gender markers.
 If you are nonbinary and are interested in updating your documents to reflect a different binary gender, you do have that option.